dev-hernandez2/MetricsDashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

-- Application service uptime
+- Applications service uptime
 - CPU and memory usage
 - Request and Response time
+- Http Errors (4xx or 5xx error)

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

-- Uptime:  need to be al lest 99% service up and running
-- Error Rate: will be less than 95%
+- Backend and Frontend Uptime
+    - Mesure the availability of services Uptime to make sure it is accessible for the client
+- Error Rate mesure (4xx or 5xx error):
+    - Measure the number of failed (non HTTP 200) responses per second
+- CPU and Memory usage
-- CPU and Memory usage: need to watch overload procesing
+    - Server CPU and memory usage, keep on low to prevent loss availability of services.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.